Will there be a Resident Evil: Code Veronica Remake?

 For many fans, a Resident Evil: Code Veronica remake was expected after the RE3 Remake and before Capcom pulled the trigger on a remake of Resident Evil 4.
 However, the spin-off is yet to receive the same treatment that the other older RE games have, and is now starting to feel like a lost chapter in the franchise.

 To those who played it, Resident Evil: Code Veronica is a fully-fledged RE game and is just as important as the mainline or numbered entries.
-From a story point of view, Code Veronica marks some pretty significant turning points in the franchise and introduced some new gameplay elements.
+From a story point of view, Code Veronica marks some pretty significant turning points in the franchise and introduces some new gameplay elements.

 Also, despite being a Dreamcast / PS2-era game, Code Veronica is also considered the final chapter of the Raccoon City saga that started on PS1 before Resident Evil was soft rebooted by Resident Evil 4.
 While Raccoon City was ashes by the time this game rolled around, it continued plot threads from the first RE trilogy.
 As many fans believe it deserves a remake, here’s everything we know about the likelihood of this.